Download This Sample

 Valentine’s Day Celebration

-- In 18th century England, Valentine’s Day was celebrated in the way we know today.
-Lovers or couples started to exchange gifts, flowers, cards and candies to express their love.
+- In the 18th century England, Valentine’s Day was celebrated in the way we know today.
+Lovers or couples started to exchange gifts, flowers, cards, and candies to express their love.

 - By the late 19th century, Richard Cadbury released the first Valentine’s Day candy box.

-- The first exchange of a Valentine’s Day card was sent during the 1700s but it was not until 1840s when cards and letters for this day became mass produced.
+- The first exchange of a Valentine’s Day card was sent during the 1700s but it was not until the 1840s when cards and letters for this day became mass-produced.

 - Today, Valentine’s Day is the second most popular day for sending cards and letters, next to Christmas.

 - In the United States alone, approximately 1 billion Valentine’s Day cards are exchanged every year.

 - In 1866, Necco sweethearts also known as conversation hearts were invented.
 Phrases such as hug me, true love, kiss me, and love me were inscribed on boxes.

 - The most popular gift on Valentine’s Day is flowers followed by chocolates and jewelry.
 February 14 also became the most popular day for marriage proposals.